espoirMur/my-blog-gastby/content/draft-blogs/some-projects-you-can-contribute-to-in-hackerfordev/index.md

 ### [Speed Rwanda](https://github.com/kenessajr/speed-rw):

-A few month ago a friend of mine [Remy Muhire](https://twitter.com/kenessajr?lang=en) Started a twitter thread where Rwandans networks users could post their internet speed in text format and a screenshot of from fast.com.
+A few month ago a friend of mine [Remy Muhire](https://twitter.com/kenessajr?lang=en) started a twitter thread where Rwandans networks users could post their internet speed in text format and a screenshot of from fast.com.

 We collected more than 2 hundred tweets from Rwandans.

-They shared their network provider, their internet speed, and some shared their location.
+They shared their network provider, their internet speed (in text and as a screenshot), and some shared their location.

 _Tech Stack_: